 What is the user interface (UI) design?

 Although it is a more established field, the question of “What is user interface design?” can be difficult to answer due to its wide variety of misinterpretations.

 User experience is a collection of tasks that optimize a product for efficient and enjoyable use.
-However, user interface design complements it; it is the appearance, presentation, and interactivity of a product.
+However, user interface design complements it; it is a product’s appearance, presentation, and interactivity.

-However, it can be confused with UX by the various industries that employ UI designers.
+However, the various industries that employ UI designers can confuse it with UX.
 In fact, different job postings will often refer to the same profession as totally different things.

 Job descriptions and job advertisements for user interface designers will show you a lot of interpretations of this profession.
 Sometimes they extend to branding design and even frontend design.